evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

                   removing any changes that might have been made to the original since it was first created.

         Create one or more copies of an object.
-If you don't supply any targets, one exact copy of the original object will be created with the name *_copy.
+If you don't supply any targets, one exact copt of the original object will be created with the name *_copy.

 @cpattr